-The second panel addressed the need to close gaps in social protection within the EU, emphasising the challenges of maintaining robust and inclusive social security systems amidst demographic changes, economic cycles and technological progress.
+During the panel discussion that followed, panellists addressed the need to close gaps in social protection within the EU, emphasising the challenges of maintaining robust and inclusive social security systems amidst demographic changes, economic cycles and technological progress.
 Anton Hemerijck set an optimistic tone with his presentation, suggesting that, notwithstanding concerns about artificial intelligence (AI) and automation displacing employment, historical patterns demonstrate that technological advancements typically generate additional job prospects rather than diminish them.